surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace08-sample.md

       // when we are done.
       using (powershell)
       {
-        // Add the get-process cmdlet to the pipeline of the PowerShell object. powershell.AddCommand("get-process");
+        // Add the Get-Process cmdlet to the pipeline of the PowerShell object. powershell.AddCommand("Get-Process");

         // Add the sort-object cmdlet and its parameters to the pipeline of
         // the PowerShell object so that we can sort the HandleCount property